nsidc/OpenSearchlight/README.md

 * Make change to code
 * Update version number in `OpenSearchlight.pkg.json`
-* In `README.md`m update version numbers in Download and Release History sections
+* In `README.md` update version numbers in Download and Release History sections
 * In `grunt.js` update version number in the exec (Docco) task
 * Run `grunt` and ensure all tests pass
-* Run `grunt exec` to generate updated docco doc
+* Run `grunt docs` to generate updated source documentation
 * Run `test/*.html` in the browser and ensure all tests pass
 * Check changes in to Git master
 * Make changes to the `gh-pages` branch: